MonikaMula/P3---Photo-Editor/README.md

-## Welcome to Photo Editor,
+# Welcome to Photo Editor 📷

 I have Created small Photo Editor with pillow libary functions.
 This allows You insert Your own or use one that it's an example by pressing enter.
 I wish I had more time really as there is a lot to improve.
 Code runs in 'run.py'

-# How this function works
+## How this function works
 * Step one You need to upload an image or use one that it's in the code under 'url test' by clicking 'Enter' picture it's uploded.